Chupke Chupke (TV series): Cast

-Soundtrack

-The title song of Chupke Chupke "Pareshan Kyun Lage Tu" was composed by Naveed Nashad, with lyrics for song was written by Nashad and Ali Zafar.
-The lines of the song, sung by Zafar and Nirmal Roy, have been frequently used during the course of the show.

 Production

 Writer Saima Akram Chaudhry revealed in an interview that Meenu's character is inspired from the personality of Pakistani drama writer Misbah Nousheen.
-The production of the drama was halted in 2020 due to the ongoing COVID-19 pandemic.
+The principal photography was halted in 2020 due to the ongoing COVID-19 pandemic, and resumed in October.
 Because of this, some character's were recast, included Ayeza Khan replacing Sohai Ali Abro as Meenu and Asma Abbas replacing Beo Raana Zafar as Naik Parwar, which was also offered to Nadia Afgan.
 The first episode of the series was aired on 14 April 2021.

 Reception

-Audience reception

-On television broadcast, it received high ratings of 6-7 TRPs throughout its broadcast with 8.2 at its highest and was often a slot leader.
-It gained 100 million collective views on YouTube within two weeks.

 Critical reception

 The first episode of the series received mixed reviews due to complex dynamics of the characters and their relations with each other.
-DAWN Images praised the performances of Asma Abbbas, Uzma Beg and their characters' dynamics.
+DAWN Images praised the performances of Asma Abbas, Uzma Beg and their characters' dynamics.
 Osman Khalid Butt and Ayeza Khan's performance was also praised with Khan's performance was called as "surprise" as she usually plays damsel in distress.
 The on-screen chemistry of the lead couples were also lauded, especially of Arslan Naseer and Aymen Saleem which earned social media acclaim prominence to the couple.
 While writing for Dawn, Maliha Rehman criticised the portrayal of talaq in the series as a stigma for women.
 It was also criticized for the depiction of cousin marriage.

-It became third most searched item on google among 'Movie & TV' in Pakistan in the year it was broadcast, as reported by the google trends at the end of the year.
+It became third most searched item on google among 'Movie & TV' in Pakistan in the year it was broadcast, as reported by the Google Trends at the end of the year.